 This post shows students and new users how to change user’s display language preferences in Windows 11.

-The new Windows 11 comes with many cool features and a refreshing new graphical interface, including a centered Start menu and taskbar, rounded corners windows, themes, and colors that make any Windows device stand out.
+The new Windows 11 has many cool features and a refreshing new graphical interface, including a centered Start menu and taskbar, rounded corners, windows, themes, and colors that make any Windows device stand out.

 One thing you can do with Windows 11 is you can change and switch language preferences.
-You can use Windows 11 desktop and applications in dozens of languages around the world.
+You can use Windows 11 desktop and applications in dozens of languages worldwide.

-The translations into other languages may be incomplete and some applications may not provide full support, but the list of languages Windows 11 supports is growing.
+Translating into other languages may be incomplete, and some applications may not provide full support, but the list of languages Windows 11 supports is growing.

 Any untranslated text will appear in the Language the program or software was originally developed in, usually American English.